Still's Disease (cont.)

 - What Still's disease research is being done?

-- What is the outlook (prognosis) with Still's disease?
+- What is the prognosis of Still's disease?

 What causes Still's disease?